-In late 2018 I took delivery of a Bill Holland custom titanium frame with the Richey breakaway.
+In late 2018 I took delivery of a Bill Holland custom titanium frame with the Richey breakaway in preparation for PBP 2019.
 It has been my go-to bike for all long distance events.
-At the time, disc brakes were still rather new on road bikes and I wasn’t familiar working them, so I decided stick with rim brakes.
+At the time, disc brakes were still rather new on road bikes and I wasn’t familiar working with them, so I decided to stick with rim brakes.

 Here are the deets: